yoasyo25/career-development-curriculum/module_two/feedback_ii.md

 ### Objectives
 * Understand how intent and impact affect dialogue
+* Understand the different stages of a feedback conversations
-* Discover how blind spots affect your abilities to give and receive feedback
+* Discover how to set boundaries and stay on track in these conversations
 * Practice active listening and reframing feedback
 * Deliver feedback in a constructive conversation